AlexiaDelorme/project-spacex/testing/TESTING.md

 **Test scenario: Contact details page**
 - [x] Confirm that the progress bar is displayed at the top of the page and highlights the "Contact" step.
 - [x] Confirm that the navbar is hidden during the checkout process.
-- [x] When accessing the page, confirm that a contact form is loaded and that the trip summary is correct (trip details, passengers, subtotal and total).
+- [x] When accessing the page, confirm that a contact form is loaded and that the trip summary is correct (trip details, passengers, sub-total and total).
-- [x] Confirm that if the user already provided their contact details, the contact form is pre-filled with this information.
-Otherwise, the contact form should be blanked.
+- [x] Confirm that if the user already provided their contact details, the contact form is pre-filled.
+Otherwise, the contact form fields should be blank.
 - [x] Click on the 'Return to cart' button and confirm that it takes the user back to the cart page.
 - [x] Try to proceed to the next stage of the checkout process without filling in the contact details form, confirm that you get appropriate error message.
 - [x] Confirm/update/fill in the contact details form and then click on the 'Register passengers' button, confirm that you are being taken to the second checkout page (passengers details page).